 I’m knocking on the door of my mid-thirties.
 That’s not old, but it’s old enough that I’m finally internalizing the fact that aging isn’t just something that happens to other people.
 I’m starting to notice gray hairs, and I semi-regularly discover new and interesting ways to strain my back.
-I used to stay up late and get up early; last night, after putting my toddler son to bed, I fell asleep on the floor at 9 p.m. like some kind of elderly housecat.
+I used to stay up late and get up early; now, after putting my toddler son to bed, I sometimes fall asleep on the floor at 8 p.m. like some kind of elderly housecat.

 Worst of all, I’m becoming acutely aware of just how young the people I see accomplishing things—from Olympic athletes to new doctors to Grammy winners—are.
 On the occasions I see an older guy performing at his prime, I rejoice.
 That’s why 480 Otis is, and will always be, my favorite bear on Earth.

 But in his old age, Otis hasn’t just survived: He’s thrived.
 For Alaskan bears, getting fat is the name of the game as they spend the fall bulking up in preparation for their winter torpor.
 And when it comes to size, there are few bears as chunky as Otis.
-He has won Katmai’s Fat Bear Week, essentially a beauty contest for big bruins, three times, the latest when he was 21.
+He has won Katmai’s Fat Bear Week, essentially a beauty contest for big bruins, four times, the latest last year.
 It seems he still ends every year as rotund as the last.

 Otis’s success lies in how he’s turned his age and experience into an advantage: As younger bears have displaced him from the prime spots on Brooks Falls, he’s learned to fish as patiently as possible, sitting in one spot for hours and scooping up passing salmon from the water without burning any extra calories.
 Occasionally, Explore.org’s Brooks Falls webcams will catch him asleep at his post on the edge of the river.